Find out how different types of plastic are recycled in North Yorkshire.

 The recycling gap

 In the UK, we recycle less than two thirds of our plastic bottles and less than a third of our plastic pots, tubs and trays.
-In North Yorkshire and York, even though all councils collect plastic bottles for recycling and many accepted other plastics too, there is still a lot of recyclable plastics left in the waste bin.
+In North Yorkshire and York, even though all councils collect plastic bottles for recycling and many accepted other plastics too, there are still a lot of recyclable plastics left in the waste bin.

 Where plastic ends up

 Some of that plastic ends up polluting our environment.
 We all do our bit to recycle, but we can still do more.
 Most plastic waste in the UK does not end up in our oceans, but a lot is disposed of in our environment to be burned or buried in landfill sites.
-People are worried about its impact on nature, and they're right to be.
+People are worried about its impact on nature, and they are right to be.
 79% of the plastic waste ever created is still in our environment, leaving a legacy of plastic waste on our planet that will take years to put right.

 Why we should recycle our plastic